IdioticSHdz/IdioticSHdz/README.md

 ⠀⠀⠀⠀⠀ ⠀![](https://cdn.discordapp.com/attachments/1066762081359122534/1467725322249306153/Untitled11_20260202113612.png?ex=6986b339&is=698561b9&hm=6b98893c42457dfa0330cdd8d69f02c2b7ef8fde18fbd0b014b20b8fa02569e0)

-# 💬 . — Yap
-# 🌙 . — Offtab / Semi-Afk / Playing
-# ⛔ . — Work • study / Drawing / Fully Afk • Doing Chores

-— DNI Unless H , M , K or their friends .
+— DNI Unless M , K or their friends .
 Very bad with new people , not very social 'n can get very awkward with me .
 Maybe has social anxiety (?).

 — MIGHT .
 Might decide to C+H with someone random and compliment them if i feel like it .
 Just need the courage so if i C+H with you or complimented you?
 Yeah congratulations .